 Research Experience for Undergraduates in Computer and Data Science

-Rice University is now accepting applications for a 10-week summer undergraduate research program in the general area of Computer and Data Science, generously funded by a gift from Google, LLC.
+The Research Experience for Undergraduates (REU) in Computer and Data Science is a 10-week summer undergraduate research program in the general area of Computer and Data Science.

 What Is Data Science?